The job may pay well, but to become a computer and information systems (CIS) manager, you need a significant amount of formal education.

 CIS managers are frequently approached by customers, managers, and co-workers who do not have the technical skills to deal with computer problems.

 They should be able to clarify concerns and provide ideas in a manner that could be understood by anyone without training.
-The main skills for computer and information systems manager are shown below.
+The main skills of a computer and information systems manager are shown below.

 Candidates typically have to work their way up from an entry-level job.
-They may start out as an information systems officer and then gain experience before being promoted to a managerial position.
+They may start as an information systems officer and gain experience before being promoted to managerial positions.

-Often these positions are demanding.
-Appropriate industry experience is therefore advantageous (especially experience gained in the areas of project management, technical support, system programming, or computer operations).
+Often, these positions are demanding.
+Appropriate industry experience is therefore advantageous (especially experience gained in project management, technical support, system programming, or computer operations).

 You can get that experience through industry placements, summer internships, and insight fellowship programs.
-Any job related to tech is a hot commodity, so you’ll have a lot of competition trying to get these placements.
+Any job related to tech is a hot commodity, so you’ll have a lot of competition for these placements.

 Outlook and Salary

-From 2018 to 2028, the U.S. Bureau of Labor Statistics (BLS) estimated that work opportunities in this field are expected to increase by 11 percent, which is much faster than normal.
+The U.S. Bureau of Labor Statistics (BLS) estimated that work opportunities in this field are expected to increase by 11 percent from 2018 to 2028, much faster than normal.

 For computer and information systems managers, the BLS reported an average annual salary of $152,860 in 2018.